 Ernest E. Zomalt, Ph.D., TRUSTEE

 Dr. Zomalt has worked in educational administration for over 30 years.
 His career included 20 years at the University of California, Santa Barbara, culminating with the position of Assistant Vice Chancellor, Student Affairs.
-He moved to CSU San Marcos in 1990 as Vice President, Student Affairs, and in 1993 was appointed Executive Vice President, the position he held until his retirement in 2000.
-He has been a member of Pacifica Graduate Institute's Board since 1991 and served as Chair from 1997 – 2015.
+He then moved to California State University at San Marcos.
+In 1993, he was appointed Executive Vice President, the position he held until his retirement in 2000.
+He has been a member of Pacifica’s Board since 1991 and served as Chair from 1997-2014.